This site uses affiliate links and I may earn a small commission when you use my links and make a purchase, at no extra cost to you.

 If you’re packing for Cabo and plan on visiting one of Cabo’s many fine dining options, by all means, get dressed up.
 You’ll fit right in.

 That said, “dressed up” is a relative term.
 You don’t need formal attire if you’re going to a nice dinner in Cabo, but an elevated maxi dress, wedge sandals, and dressier accessories are spot on.
+Where’s the best restaurant scene in Mexico?
+Find out in my comparison of Cabo San Lucas vs San Jose del Cabo.

 What to Pack for Puerto Vallarta